cargo-limit/cargo-limit/README.md

 - after encountering **first error** the rest of **build time is limited** by default
 - files can be **[automatically opened](#text-editoride-integrations) in your text editor on affected lines**

-This tool is especially useful in combination with [cargo-watch](https://crates.io/crates/cargo-watch).

-Initially this project was just a workaround for [this issue](https://github.com/rust-lang/rust/issues/27189).
+Initially this project was a workaround for **[this issue](https://github.com/rust-lang/rust/issues/27189), which was closed with no adequate solution**.

 Check out [🎙️  Rustacean Station podcast episode](https://rustacean-station.org/episode/alexander-lopatin/) for more.